 In the body of a high power blender, food processor, stand mixer fitted with the whisk attachment, or in a large bowl using a hand held electric mixer, beat the cream cheese and sour cream until completely smooth.

 Add sugar and lemon zest and beat until smooth, scraping down the sides and bottom of bowl as needed.
-Add in the eggs and yolks and beat until combined.
+On low speed, add in the eggs and yolks and beat until just combined.
+Don't over mix here!

 Using a rubber spatula, fold in the heavy cream.
 Fold in the lemon juice, mixing just until combined.